material-icons/build/README.md

 This repository builds contents of SVG repository: https://github.com/material-icons/material-icons

 Build process:
+* Clone latest version of SVG repository (unless --no-clone flag is set)
 * Get latest meta data from material.io
 * Download new icons
 * Merge with fixed and custom icons
 * Clean up and optimize all icons
 * Generate SVG repository
+* Commit changes (if --commit flag is set)
+* Publish repository (if --publish flag is set)

 ## Branches